-The Applicant agrees to replace existing back-up "beepers" on mining equipment and vehicles with directional "white noise" back-up alarms.
+To the extent authorized by law, the Applicant agrees to replace existing back-up "beepers" on mining equipment and vehicles with directional "white noise" back-up alarms.

-Reclamation: No more than 10 acres of ground shall be disturbed by mining at any time.
+Reclamation: Nomorethan 10 acres of ground shall be disturbed by mining at any time.
 The 'disturbed area' refers to the active mining area (5 acres) and reclamation cells and does not include the stockpile area or the berm areas.
 The site will be reclaimed concurrently with mining as cells are completed.
 Prior to reclamation, the mine operator shall stabilize disturbed areas using hydro-seeding or other soil stabilization product to help minimize dust from disturbed areas.